Hidden dualities in 1D quasiperiodic lattice models: Generalized local duality transformation

 This duality is illustrated in Fig.$\,$\ref{fig:DualTransf2}.
-It is local in the sense that it is defined for each energy band of a CA, in the neighborhood of the critical point.
-For simplicity, we consider $\phi=k=0$ in the following.
+The duality is only local, in the sense that it is defined for each energy band of a CA, in the neighborhood of the critical (self-dual) point.
+In general, these \textit{local dualities} may break-down sufficiently away from SD points, i.e. there might be no pair $\bm{\lambda}$ and $\text{\ensuremath{\bm{\lambda}}'}$ associated with FS identical under any rotation $\mathcal{R}_{0}$.
+Nevertheless, for a the generic families we studied, there is always a set of dual points in the vicinity of a self-dual point. .{Sun Jun 5 14:14:45 2022}{ }